 Anna payasam is prepared using rice, lentils, cane jaggery & dried ginger powder.
-Initially, I assumed that anna payasam was specially chosen to feed the babies mainly because of the protein in lentils, but later I learnt that while taking lentils along with rice it provides a complete protein with all essential amino acids required for growth.
+Initially, I assumed that anna payasam was chosen to feed the babies mainly because of the protein in lentils, but later I learnt that while taking lentils along with rice it provides a complete protein with all essential amino acids required for growth.
 It also offers essential minerals needed for the over all well being.
-Jaggery is one of the best alternatives available here in place of sugar and dried ginger aids in digesting protein in here.
+Jaggery is one of the best alternatives for sugar and dried ginger aids in digesting protein in this payasam.

 Let us look into the recipe for traditional anna payasam:

 - Green gram lentils (paasi paruppu or moong dal) – ½ cup

 - Water for cooking rice & lentils – 4 cups (800 ml)

 - Salt – 1/8 tsp (a pinch of salt)

 - Cane jaggery (vellam) – 1 cup

 - Water for making syrup – 500 ml

 - Coconut milk (or cow’s milk) – 200 ml